jobquiroz/VSA_concepts/README.md

 **Additional notes**
 To successfully try our codes is also needed to download the nltk library, specifically those modules for wordned and wordnet_ic tools.
+Once everything is set up, running the entire 'Experiments' notebook should take around 25 minutes.
+The figures from the paper are automatically shown in this notebook.